-Mr. Burnim has been a member of the Argus Group Holdings Limited Board of Directors for 12 years.
-He currently serves as a Trustee of Allianz VIP Trust and Allianz VIP Fund of Fund Trust, Chairman of EGB Insurance, Emrys Technology, Sterling Bank & Trust Limited, and on the Board of Sterling Trust (Cayman) Limited and Turing Motor Company.
-He is founder and director of Stellar Energy Foundation.
+Mr. Burnim has been a member of the Argus Group Holdings Limited Board of Directors for 14 years.
+He has served as a director of various Allianz Trusts, as a director of Sterling Trust (Cayman) Ltd and Chairman of Sterling Bank & Trust Ltd (Bahamas).
+He is founder, director and President of Stellar Energy Foundation.
 He serves on numerous education, artistic, and religious not-for-profit Boards.
-He previously worked for Citibank/ Citicorp for over 25 years in the USA and Europe, where he served as Senior Credit, Senior Securities and Senior Corporate Officer, running U.S. Corporate Banking, European Corporate Finance, European Capital Markets and U.S. Private Banking.
+He previously worked for Citibank/Citicorp for over 25 years in the USA and Europe, where he served as Senior Credit, Senior Securities and Senior Corporate Officer, running U.S. Corporate Banking, European Corporate Finance, European Capital Markets and U.S. Private Banking.
 Mr. Burnim is an honors graduate of Harvard College and Harvard Business School.

-Garret P. Curran
+Garrett P. Curran, MA in Law

-Managing Director, Equilibria Capital Management
+Senior Adviser, Equilibria Capital Management

-Mr. Curran is an adviser and investor specialising in financial services, technology and real estate.
-He is currently Managing Director of Equilibria Capital Management, Madrid; Independent non-executive director of Santander UK; Board member of Les Trois Rocs SA, Verbier; senior adviser to Quant Insight and Cambridge Machines Asset Management.
+Mr. Curran is an adviser and investor specializing in financial services, technology and real estate.
+He is currently Senior Adviser to Equilibria Capital Management, Madrid; Independent Non Executive Director at Bext Space Holding SL; Independent Non Executive Director at Argus Group Holdings, Bermuda; Board Member at Santander; Alternative Investments SGIIC, SAU; senior adviser to Quant Insight and Cambridge Machines Asset Management.
 He is also a member of the Campaign Advisory Group to St. Catharine's College, Cambridge University.
 Mr. Curran previously spent 22 years in investment banking in a variety of positions in London and New York.
 Most recently, he was CEO of Credit Suisse in the UK and the bank's Chief Client Officer in EMEA, whilst also managing and supervising their Global Markets, EMEA client business, with responsibilities spanning strategy, operational management, supervision, culture and senior client relationships.
 He frequently represented the bank in public forums and conferences, (World Economic Forum, Eurofi, The Economist Future of Banking summit) and was a Board member of Credit Suisse UK Ltd. Prior to Credit Suisse, Mr. Curran held a variety of senior managerial roles at Dresdner Kleinwort, having worked previously at both UBS and Bankers Trust.
+Mr. Curran holds an MA in Law from Cambridge University.